evecarboot/banrhelppingerpublic/README.md

-# banrhelppingerpublic
+# BANR Help Pinger Public
-Somewhere to upload the releases
+Just somewhere to upload the releases for The Bannermen corp members to download.